jcarter10/Sorting-Visualizer/README.md

 - React Charts

 # How to run
+- clone repo
-Simply download the application, cd into project root, and type 'npm start'.
+- cd into project root
+- run 'npm install' (is needed because I did not include the node_modules folder)
+- run 'npm start'

 If you haven't worked with React, NPM, or nodejs before you'll most likely produce errors and will have to download the necessary components.